maxlanceund/equal-system/papers/uncertainty-subsumption-en.md

 The core message this paper attempts to convey is: Certainty is not an inherent property of the world, but a temporary state drawn by finite systems from uncertainty during operation.
 Once the operation is complete, this state is returned to uncertainty.

-This paper is the foundational structure paper of the Equal System philosophical framework, providing the physical-philosophical foundation for The Limit Theory of Meaning and Boundary Acceleration.
+This paper is the foundational structure paper of the Equal System philosophical framework, providing the physical-philosophical foundation for *The Limit Theory of Meaning* and *Boundary Acceleration*.
 It answers the question "Why must certainty return to zero?" and points out that the boundary is not arbitrary, but a necessity of the direction of entropy increase.

 What can be said has been said.
 The rest is left to silence.